trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Strength-and-Toning.markdown

 ---
-title:  "Yoga for Strength and Toning (no class Sep.
-13 and Oct.
+title:  "Yoga for Strength and Toning (no class Oct.
 11)"
 categories: class
 classidentifier: strengthtoning
 teacher: dye